-The Bank's principles for remuneration to employees are long established.
+The remuneration policy establishes the Bank's principles for remuneration to employees.
 In general, Handelsbanken has low tolerance of risk and holds the opinion that fixed remuneration contributes to healthy operations.
 This is, therefore, the main principle.
-The Bank's executive officers and employees who make decisions on credits or limits, or who work at the Bank's control functions, are paid fixed remuneration together with the possibility of participating in the Oktogonen collective profit-sharing scheme.
+The Bank's executive officers and employees who make decisions on credits or limits, or who work at the Bank's control functions, are paid fixed remuneration together with the possibility of further remuneration from the Oktogonen collective profit-sharing scheme.
 This also applies to employees who are assessed as having a material impact on the Bank's risk profile, called 'risk-takers' in the Bank.

-At Handelsbanken, the Board decides on the remuneration policy.
 The main principle of the remuneration policy is that remuneration is paid in the form of fixed remuneration.
 However, the policy allows for variable remuneration to be paid.
 The Board decides on the total amount.

 A detailed description of fixed and variable remuneration at Handelsbanken is given here.

-Other information concerning remuneration paid by the Bank in accordance with the current regulations is presented in note G8 on pages 145-149, in the Bank's remuneration report and is also presented on the Bank's website.
+Other information concerning remuneration paid by the Bank in accordance with the current regulations is presented in note G8 on pages 152-157, in the Bank's remuneration report and is also presented on the Bank's website.
 This note also provides information about amounts for salaries, pensions and other benefits, and loans to executive officers.